 Stay on top of the latest business market news

 At the same time, you need to be aware of the present governmental action plan since formal, decisive action is needed in cases of universal crisis.
 So, be sure to check out what your country’s governmental provision to relieve businesses is.
 However, it would be best if you did not overfill your head with too much information.
 Read what applies to your business needs and avoid fake news and catastrophological theories.
 This kind of news is not helpful and will certainly not solve your current financial issues.

 Apply for financial help

 The next logical step is to apply for grants in order to lighten the financial burden.
 Regardless if you are in the worst financial state, getting financial aid will help you deal with pending business expenses.
 It can also work as a safety net since these funds can be set aside for a greater emergency in the long run.
-After all, you cannot know how long the COVID-19 crisis will last and having a more concrete back-up plan can possibly save your business’s future.
+After all, you cannot know how long the COVID-19 crisis will last, and having a more concrete backup plan can possibly save your business’s future.

 In addition, there are several funding options like the ones that SBA (U.S Small Business Administration) offers.
-For example, the Paycheck Protection Program which expands existing loans, the Express Bridge Loans which gives access up to $25.000 to employers that already have received funds from SBA and the SBA Debt Relief.
+For example, the Paycheck Protection Program which expands existing loans, the Express Bridge Loans which gives access to up to $25.000 to employers that already have received funds from SBA, and the SBA Debt Relief.
 So, you just need to find the programs that you are eligible for and apply.

 Do not forget your existing clients

 In times of crisis, businesses should also support their clients with valuable information on how to cope with the current COVID-19 situation, discounts, and better deals.
 This way, you will strengthen the relations with your clients since they will feel appreciated even during the toughest periods.
 Plus, you will still be getting income, lowered but still incoming.
 The current financial issues should not divide people.
 Instead, we must find ways to unite having as our ultimate goal to survive financially.

 Plan your business's financial future